Por Antonella Delfino

 - Pour 6 cups of water and simmer over medium-low heat for 2 hours with the lid on.
 Check constantly and add water if necessary.

-- When the meat is fork tender add the potatoes, green peas and carrots; cook uncovered for 15 minutes or until the vegetables are tender.
+- When the meat is fork tender add the potatoes, green peas, carrots, salt and pepper to taste; cook uncovered for 15 minutes or until the vegetables are tender.

 - The stew is ready when the veggies are cooked and the juice is reduced.